prempehm902-cloud/AWS_Grocery/infrastructure/README.md

 ## Prerequisites

+Ensure the following tools and accounts are available:
-- Terraform >= 1.5.0
+-Terraform >= 1.5.0
-- AWS CLI configured with access credentials
+-AWS CLI (configured with valid credentials)
-- Git
+-Git
+-Docker >= 25.0.13
-- AWS account
+-An active AWS account

 ---
 ## Terraform Setup